-For many people struggling with addiction, detoxification is the first step in their treatment.
+For many people struggling with substance use disorders, detoxification is the first step in their treatment.
 Medically supervised detox – that is, going through withdrawal under the supervision of medical professionals – is the best way to ensure that you are kept safe during this stage of recovery and that you can enter full-time addiction treatment safely.

 Medical detox is usually necessary due to the intense physical effects of substance abuse – throughout the course of active addiction.
 The body can develop a physical dependence on substances like drugs or alcohol and it can reach a point where a person may become physically sick during the detox process.
 These symptoms are known as “withdrawal”.
 Not only can it become very difficult to brave these withdrawal symptoms on your own, but it can also be dangerous for an individual’s health.
 Entering into a detox center like Riverside Recovery of Tampa can help you safely start your journey to recovery.